 Spelling Bee: 1 hour and 38 minutes (no intermission)

 Q: What is History on Foot?

 A: History on Foot is a walking tour of downtown Washington led by an actor in costume portraying a character from the Civil War.
-Currently, Ford’s Theatre offers two History on Foot tours:
+Currently, Ford’s Theatre offers one History on Foot tour:

 - Detective James McDevitt revisits the sites and clues from the assassination of Abraham Lincoln.
 Both public and private tours are offered.

 A: The McDevitt tour lasts approximately 2 hours.
 The distance walked is approximately 1.5 miles to 1.6 miles.
 We suggest comfortable shoes.